thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="index_files/figure-html/unnamed-chunk-174-1.png" width="100%" style="display: block; margin: auto;" />

-One convenient approach is to use ggplot's `fortify`.
+Another convenient fucntion is ggplot's `fortify`.
 This will convert your `phylo` object into a data frame:

 ```r